ZafCode14/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
 sort | uniq -u
 ```
+*sort and only the unque words(words that appear only once) you shold firs cat a file before running the command*

 # 14. It must be in that file
 Display lines containing the pattern “root” from the file /etc/passwd
 ```
 #!/bin/bash
 grep -i "root" /etc/passwd
 ```
+**
 # 15. Count that word
 Display the number of lines that contain the pattern “bin” in the file /etc/passwd
 ```